-Pinetree Community School students will be proficient in essential state standards.
+Pinetree Community School students will be proficient or advanced in essential state content level standards.
 They will acquire life skills and positive behaviors to become successful human beings.
-Student learning is a shared responsibility that involves parents, teaches, classified staff, and students.
+Student learning is a shared responsibility that involves parents, teachers, classified staff, and students.
 Grade level collaboration and analysis of common assessments drives instruction for enrichment and intervention.

-A large part, our success can be contributed to the excellence of our experienced teaching staff.
-Many of our teachers have dedicated their years teaching only at Pinetree Community School.
-This year we continue to refine the process of building a Professional Learning Community (PLC) at Pinetree.
-Our PLC operates on four essential questions: 1) what do we want students to learn?
-2) How will we know when they have learned it?
-3) What will we do when they have learned it?
-4) What will we do when they don't?
-Grade level teams use SMART goals to monitor their objectives, to identify strategies and action steps, to delineate responsibility, and to establish the timeline necessary to meet the objective.
+We have been making significant gains in closing the achievement gap with our Hispanic and Socioeconomically Disadvantaged Students.
+We achieved our API and AYP goals.
+A large part of our success can be attributed to the excellence of our experienced teaching staff.
+This is the fourth year of our Professional Learning Community (PLC) at Pinetree.
+Our PLC operates on four essential questions; 1.
+What do we want students to learn?
+2. How will we know they learned it?
+3. What will we do when they do?
+4. What will we do when they don't?